datea/datea-api/README.md

 That should be it for a dev environment.
 If anything pops up, contact us on the datea-gitter channel or at contacto@datea.pe.
 There's a lot we probably didn't cover in this brief introduction.
 If you plan to develop or use this repo, help us make a better documentation.

 ## Endpoints
 This service is already running at https://api.datea.io.
-We encourage you to use it instead of having your own (too complex right now). take a look at the individual endpoints documentation in the doc folder.
+We encourage you to use it instead of having your own, and help us make it better.
+Take a look at the individual endpoints documentation in the doc folder.

 ## License
 GNU AFFERO PUBLIC LICENSE, see attached LICENSE file for details